Skip to Content

 11. Minskins Live a Fairly Long Life

-Bear in mind that the breed has only been recognized for about 20 years, so we are still only seeing the first or second generation of Minskins in existence.
+Remember that the breed has only been recognized for about 20 years, so we are still only seeing the first or second generation of Minskins.

 The breed is still too young for experts to determine whether Misnkins have breed-specific health issues.
-As far as current records show, the cat, in general, seems to have good health with no particular problems.
+As far as current records show, the cat generally has good health with no particular problems.
 Research and monitoring continue in this regard.

 With regards to any special care and diet, the Minskin does not require any specific food or supplements.
 A normal balanced cat food diet will suffice for a healthy kitty.